-Though Suburban Hospital has long been able to perform emergency angioplasty as part of the Johns Hopkins C-Port study, Suburban Hospital's three new cardiac catheterization laboratories — designed and certified by the National Heart, Lung, and Blood Institute to be the best in health care — will be the gateway to numerous elective therapies such as diagnostic coronary angiograms, angioplasty and drug-eluting stents.
+Though Suburban Hospital has long been able to perform emergency angioplasty as part of the Johns Hopkins C-Port study, Suburban Hospital's three new cardiac catheterization laboratories — designed and certified by the National Heart, Lung, and Blood Institute to be the best in health care — are the gateway to numerous elective therapies such as diagnostic coronary angiograms, angioplasty and drug-eluting stents.

-Suburban Hospital is one of the first facilities in the D.C. metro area to obtain the 64-slice GE LightSpeed Volume CT, a diagnostic tool that signals the beginning of a new era in imaging technology.
-Like all computed tomography (CT) systems, also known as "CAT scans," Suburban Hospital's new CT combines the power of X-ray and computer technology to create 3-D visualization of internal anatomy, aiding physicians in viewing abnormalities, diagnosing disease and assessing the extent of traumatic injury.
+Suburban Hospital was one of the first facilities in the D.C. metro area to obtain the 64-slice GE LightSpeed Volume CT, a diagnostic tool that signals the beginning of a new era in imaging technology.
+Like all computed tomography (CT) systems, also known as "CAT scans," Suburban Hospital's CT combines the power of X-ray and computer technology to create 3-D visualization of internal anatomy, aiding physicians in viewing abnormalities, diagnosing disease and assessing the extent of traumatic injury.

 Suburban Hospital's new technology features unprecedented speed and image quality, allowing clinicians to noninvasively capture a whole organ in one second, to scan the entire body in 10 seconds and to produce revolutionary images of the heart and coronary arteries in fewer than five heartbeats!